Feudjo/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Pipeline comparison
 Notice that the AutoMl process scaled the data.
 This is important to speed up the convergence of the algorithm.
-The accuracy of the lr model is slightly better than that of LightGBM.
+The accuracy of the lr model is slightly better than that of LightGBM 0.917 vs 0.915.
+However this difference is negligible.

 ## Future work
 It could be interesting to test the generalization ability of the models on other unseen datapoints.